 - Low prolactin

-Occurs in conjunction with hypothyroid conditions in women and can have significant overlap with the other two types of PCOS.
+Occurs in conjunction with hypothyroid conditions in folks with ovaries and can have significant overlap with the other two types of PCOS.

 Causes of decreased thyroid function include: calorie restricted diet, severe carbohydrate restriction, stress, and Hashimoto’s thyroiditis (Ruper 33), an autoimmune condition where the body attacks the thyroid gland.